-When parents decide to separate or end their marriage, it’s essential to determine who will be responsible for financially supporting their shared children.
+When parents decide to separate or divorce, it’s essential to determine who will be responsible for financially supporting their shared children.
 While state law establishes a formula for calculating a parent’s child support obligations, many different factors may justify deviating from the initial formula number.

 Understanding how this process might play out for you and your children may require professional guidance from a well-versed Cherokee County child support lawyer.
 The knowledgeable family law attorneys at our firm have handled child support matters before and can help you anticipate what obligations you and your former partner can expect based on your unique circumstances.